Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Acceleration Opportunities due to Compact Models and the Need for Special Support

-Pruning of activations has also been shown effective \cite{albericio2016cnvlutin, yang2019dasnet, reagen2016minerva, georgiadis2019accelerating, shi2017speeding}.
-For example, DasNet \cite{yang2019dasnet} recently showed that for ImageNet classification with AlexNet and MobileNet models, activation sparsification eliminated about 27\% and 12\% MACs respectively.
-It eliminated about 79\% activations of AlexNet FC layers along with pruning 81\% weights, without dropping top-1 classification accuracy.
-Similarly, MASR \cite{gupta2019masr} applied the refactoring of the batch normalization operation and achieved about 60\% sparsity of activations for RNNs.
+Pruning of activations is also shown as effective \cite{albericio2016cnvlutin, yang2019dasnet, reagen2016minerva, georgiadis2019accelerating, shi2017speeding}.
+DasNet \cite{yang2019dasnet} reported eliminating about 27\% and 12\% MACs by activation sparsification for AlexNet and MobileNet.
+It achieved 79\% IA-sparsity for AlexNet FC layers along with pruning 81\% weights, without dropping top-1 accuracy.
+Similarly, MASR \cite{gupta2019masr} refactored batch normalization, achieving about 60\% IA-sparsity for RNNs.
+For attention-based NLP models, SpAtten \cite{wang2020spatten} pruned unimportant tokens and heads.
+It reported reducing computations and DRAM accesses by up to 3.8$\times$ and 1.1$\times$, respectively, without accuracy loss.